astrakhantsev/astrakhantsev/_posts/2016-11-09-underrated-pu-learning.md

 namely skip-gram model with negative sampling (SGNS).

-The only thing I'd like to warn is that you should use such negative sampling consciously, otherwise you risk to obtain good quality on cross-validation, but fail in production.
+The only thing I'd like to warn is that you should use such negative sampling consciously, otherwise you risk to have kind of sample selection bias, i.e. obtain good quality on cross-validation, but fail in production.

-## PU learning instead of supervised learning

 One more example when shift from supervised learning to PU can help is word sense disambiguation -- choosing correct meaning for a term (word or collocation) depending on the context.

 Assume that you have data labeled with non-perfect guide, e.g. without formulation of boundary cases or needed level of sense-granularity, and by non-perfect annotators, e.g. CS-students.